-Preparing For Your Ballet Exam - 10 Top Tips by Kimberley Berkin
+Ballet Exam Tips, 10 Top Tips To Prepare For Your Ballet Exam by Kimberley Berkin

 For most students studying classical ballet, taking ballet exams is an integral part of your training.
 A ballet exam is an opportunity for you to perform a set sequence of exercises and enchaînements that you have been practicing and refining over a period of time.
 An examiner will mark your work against a set of criteria which could include technique, performance, musicality and more.